jundalisay/spblist/content/en/research/ancient/babylonian/gilgamesh/tablet-03.md

 ---
-title: "Enuma Elish The Epic Of Creation"
+title: "The Expedition Against Humbaba"
 weight: 4
 image: "/covers/enuma.jpg"
 description: "Here we simplify Enuma Elish The Epic Of Creation"